tidyverse/dplyr/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/matsbyname/new/matsbyname.Rcheck’
+* using log directory ‘/tmp/workdir/MarketMatching/new/MarketMatching.Rcheck’
 * using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘matsbyname/DESCRIPTION’ ...
+* checking for file ‘MarketMatching/DESCRIPTION’ ...
 OK
 * checking extension type ...
 Package
-* this is package ‘matsbyname’ version ‘0.4.25’
+* this is package ‘MarketMatching’ version ‘1.2.0’
-* package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘Hmisc’
+Packages required but not available: 'CausalImpact', 'bsts', 'Boom'

-Package suggested but not available for checking: ‘matsindf’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.